apache/jackrabbit-oak/oak-doc/src/site/markdown/query/oak-run-indexing.md

     java -jar oak-run*.jar index --fds-path=/path/to/datastore  /path/to/segmentstore/ --index-definitions

-`--index-definitions` operation dumps the index definition in json format to a file `index-definitions.json`.
+`--index-definitions` operation dumps the index definition in json format to a file `<output dir>/index-definitions.json`.
 The json file contains index definitions keyed against the index paths

 Supported for all index types